|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘Europe’ Category

-The Golden Rock - July 26th, 2007 Edition
+Thursday, July 26th, 2007

 - Apparently there are quite a few fans of David Lynch in Japan.
 His latest Inland Empire, which I honestly think it looks too weird to be my kind of film, opened on two screens in Japan this past weekend.
 With three shows a day over two days, the film attracted 2031 admissions and grossed 3.24 million yen.
 Considering one theater seats only 111 and the other seats 232, that’s a pretty good opening.
 According to Eiga Consultant, people started lining up at the Tokyo cinema 2 hours before the first show and the last show was sold out three hours beforehand.
 Also, the pamphlet/program had a 40% sales rate.
 Either that means good-of-mouth or it means people just plain don’t get it.
 Return business, anyone?